12 Ways to Build Literacy in the Secondary Classroom: secondary teachers share ideas for literacy in high school!

 Actually, many of us became English teachers because we want to share our love of reading with students.
 Among lesson plans, meetings, modifications, and other parts of the job, showcasing literacy may have fallen.
 Teaching literacy in high school is important, though.
 How can we promote literacy in high school?

 I reached out to eleven teacher bloggers with the simple question: How can we purposefully build literacy in the secondary classroom?
+Can teens see informational texts as part of everyday reading?
 What works for older students will not be what works for younger students.
 We secondary teachers need new approaches for promoting literacy in high school.

 Below, you’ll find honest and real ways to get older students reading, understanding the importance of literacy, and seeing the positive effects of knowledge.
 As we start school this year, implement a few of these practices to engage your older students with literacy.